directvt/vtm/doc/settings.md

  - All value strings, except those that begin with a decimal digit character (ASCII `0` - `9`), must be quoted with either double or single quotes (`"` U+0022 or `'` U+0027).
  - The value string can be fragmented.
 Fragments can be located after the equal sign following the element name, as well as between the opening and closing tags.
  - The fragments located between the opening and closing tags can be either quoted or in raw form.
 The quoted form sets strict boundaries for the string value.
 The raw form pulls all characters between the opening and closing tags, excluding trailing whitespaces (whitespaces immediately before a nested opening tag or an element's closing tag).
- - The following compact syntax for elements is allowed:
+ - The following compact syntax for element declaration is allowed:
    - `<node0/node1/thing name="value"/>` and `<node0><node1><thing name="value"/></node1></node0>` have the same meaning.
- - Elements can reference any element using relative and absolute references, in the form of an unquoted name or an XML path to the referenced element.
+ - Elements can reference any other elements using relative and absolute references, in the form of an unquoted name or an XML path to the referenced element.
    - `thing2` refers to the value `/node1/thing1` in `<node1 thing1="value1"/><node2 thing2=/node1/thing1 />`.
    - `thing2` refers to the value `thing1` within the scope of `<node1 thing1="value1"><node2 thing2=thing1 /></node1>`.
+   - Each element forms its own namespace.
+   - The value of an element containing relative references is obtained by traversing the element's namespace and all its surrounding namespaces until the first hit.
+   - A recursive reference is a reference encountered during the resolving of another reference.
+   - All recursive references are resolved starting from the element's namespace, regardless of where the recursive references are encountered.
    - Circular references are silently ignored.
-   - //todo describe the reference resolution order.
  - The element reference includes all of the element's contents, including the element's value and all nested elements.
  - The element's content may include any number of substrings, as well as references to other elements, combined in the required order using the vertical bar character ASCII 0x7C `|`.
    - `<thing1="1"/><thing2="2"/><thing21=thing2 | thing1/>` and `<thing1="1"/><thing2="2"/><thing21="21"/>` have the same meaning.